SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 ## Invocable by Automation (labeled Process Builder in versions prior to 2.21)
 Invocable by automation mode option allows you to call the DLRS trigger in declarative automation, like Flow, either as an immediate or scheduled action.
 This does not require you to deploy a child trigger.

-Because the child trigger is not required this calculation mode can also be used if you would like to manually trigger the rollup using the Recalculate Now button or use the Schedule Recalculation button to schedule a full recalculation.
+Because the child trigger is not required, this calculation mode can also be used if you would like to manually trigger the rollup using the Recalculate Now button or use the Schedule Recalculation button to schedule a full recalculation.

 ### Considerations for Invocable by Automation
 * This mode is not triggered by an edit on the child object.
-It must either be referenced in automation, manually triggered by clicking on the Recalculate Now button or scheduled using the Schedule Recalculation button.
+It must either be referenced in automation, manually triggered by clicking on the Recalculate Now button, or scheduled using the Schedule Recalculation button.

 ## Developer
 The ‘Developer’ mode option allows you to call the DLRS trigger in Apex.
 This can be useful if you wish to use the DLRS calculation as part of a larger Apex action.